-Given that my solutions to Gucci’s head ache were very limited, I decided to post the question to the Quora Community.
+Given that my solutions to Gucci’s headache were very limited, I decided to post the question to the Quora Community.
 It was not long before answers started pouring in.
 By far the best answer was the one from Mr. Garner.
-I will share his opinion with you, and I hope it helps Gucci, myself, and any other lost Indie writer looking for a way of getting people to read their stories.
+I will share his opinion with you, and I hope it helps Gucci, myself, and any other demoralized Indie writers looking for a way of getting people to read their stories.

 How to get people to read your story.

 List your book on appropriate shelves.
 Go to the book groups that read books like yours, and let those people know it exists.